DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * ABI change is planned to extend the SCTP flow's key input from release 2.1.
   The change may be enabled in the release 2.1 with CONFIG_RTE_NEXT_ABI.

+* ABI changes are planned for struct rte_eth_fdir_filter and rte_eth_fdir_masks in order to support new flow director modes, MAC VLAN and Cloud, on x550.
+The MAC VLAN mode means the MAC and VLAN are monitored.
+The Cloud mode is for VxLAN and NVGRE, and the tunnel type, TNI/VNI, inner MAC and inner VLAN are monitored.
+  The release 2.2 will contain these changes without backwards compatibility.